-Right Whale Mortalities 2017: The Dossier
+Right Whale Mortalities 2017: Overview

 In 2017, 18 right whale carcasses have been found in the North Atlantic near the Canadian and US coasts.
 For an endangered population with fewer than 450 individuals, such a mortality event can have tragic consequences.
 Report series by Josiane Cabana and Marie-Ève Muller.